CamilaSCodes/telegram-monitor/README.md

 A new file, my_account.session, now exists in your folder.
 This is your saved login.

+Once you see `Monitor online.
+Listening for new messages...`, you can stop the script with `Ctrl+C`.

 ### Step 3: Launch with Docker 🐳
 Now for the final step.
-With Docker Desktop running, execute the following commands:
+With [Docker Desktop](https://docs.docker.com/desktop/setup/install/windows-install) running, execute the following commands:

 #### 1. Build the Docker Image: